7 Strategies for Building a Risk-Aware Culture

 Complexity buries risk controls; streamlined, plain-language policies keep every employee aligned and accountable.
 Remember, dense rulebooks force people to improvise, introducing silent risk.
 Organizations with simplified approaches report faster decision cycles and fewer compliance gaps.

-• Start by eliminating duplicates, map every policy to a single owner, delete overlaps, and retire outdated clauses.
+• Eliminate duplicates: map every policy to a single owner, delete overlaps, and retire outdated clauses.

 • Replace jargon with verbs and short sentences, then pilot with frontline staff to confirm clarity.